How I Do What I Do

 Silk screen printing isn’t common.
 Indeed, I don’t meet many other people who work in the medium, though secondary school children often do it.

 The technique came from 12th & 13th century China & Japan but came to prominence during Andy Warhol’s involvement with the Pop Art movement in the 60s.

 Click Thumbnails To View Images

 The ‘screen’ is variously sized, I’ve 3, and has a gauze tightly stretched across it.
 It’s not silk any more, it’s ‘Multifilament polyester 120T.’
 I create a ‘block’ by using a paper stencil which I cut to the shape I require with a scalpel.
 Other artists use a screen block solution but I find this too slow and in any case it is for long ‘print runs’ which I avoid.
 I use a different stencil for every colour or colour combination.
 The ink is then ‘forced’ through the screen with a squeegee.

-I make 4 images of each composition as the paper is so costly.
+I made 4 images of each composition as the paper is so costly.

 Each work takes about 20-25 hours from start to finish, including preparatory drawings and colour studies.

-In my case, each of the 4 images I print is subtly different so all the finished works are ‘original’ and customers sometimes select the one they want.
+In my case, each of the 4 images I printed was subtly different so all the finished works are ‘original’ and customers sometimes select the one they want.